 We observed before, that the light that the church enjoyed from the fall of man, till Christ came, was like the light which we enjoy in the night; not the light of the sun directly, but as reflected from the moon and other luminaries; which light prefigured Christ, the Sun of righteousness that was afterwards to arise.
 This light they had chiefly two ways; one was by predictions of Christ to come; the other was by types and shadows, whereby his coming and redemption were prefigured.
 The first thing that was done to prepare the way for Christ in the former of these ways, was in that promise noticed in the foregoing particular; and the first thing of the latter kind, was that institution of sacrifices that we are now upon.
 As that promise in Gen. iii.
 15. was the first dawn of gospel-light after the fall in prophecy; so the institution of sacrifices was the first hint of it in types.
-The former was done in pursuance of Christ's prophetical office; in the latter, Christ exhibited himself in his priestly office.
+The former was done in pursuance of Christ's prophetical office; in the latter, Christ exhibited himself

 The institution of sacrifices was a great thing done towards preparing the way for Christ's coming, and working out redemption.
-For the sacrifices of the Old Testament were the main of all the Old-Testament types of Christ and his redemption; and it tended to establish in the minds of God's visible church the necessity of a propitiatory sacrifice, in order to the Deity's being satisfied for sin; and so prepared the way for the reception of the glorious gospel, that reveals the great sacrifice in the visible church, and not only so, but through the world of mankind.
+For the sacrifices of the Old Testament were the main of all the Old-Testament types of Christ and his redemption; and it tended to establish in the minds of God's visible church the to offer them in sacrifice, till after the flood.
+Men were necessity of a propitiatory sacrifice, in order to the Deity's being satisfied for sin; and so prepared the way not daring to trust to their fig-leaves to hide their for the reception of the glorious gospel, that reveals the nakedness from God.
+Then they were further awakened great sacrifice in the visible church, and not only so, but by God's calling of them to a strict account.
+But while through the world of mankind.
 For from this institution of sacrifices all nations derived the custom of sacrificing to the gods, to atone for their sins.
-No nation, however barbarous, was found without it.
-This is a great evidence of the truth of the Christian religion; for no nation except the Jews, could tell how they came by this custom, or to what purpose it was to offer sacrifices to their deities.
+No nation, however before their Judge, without any expedient whence they barbarous, was found without it.
+This is a great evidence could gather any hope, then God took care to hold forth of the truth of the christian religion; for no nation except the Jews, could tell how they came by this custom, or to what purpose it was to offer sacrifices to their deities.
 The light of nature did not teach them any such thing.
-That did not teach them that the gods were hungry, and fed upon the flesh which they burnt in sacrifice; and yet they all had this custom; of which no other account can be given, but that they derived it from Noah, who had it from his ancestors, on whom God had enjoined it as a type of the great sacrifice of Christ.
-However, by this means all nations of the world had their minds possessed with this notion, that an atonement or sacrifice for sin was necessary; and a way was made for their more readily receiving the great doctrine of the gospel, the atonement and sacrifice of Christ.
+That did not teach them that the gods were hungry, and fed upon the flesh which they burnt in sacrifice; and yet they all had this custom; of which no other account can took care to encourage them, and to let them see, that be given, but that they derived it from Noah, who had it from his ancestors, on whom God had enjoined it as a type of the great sacrifice of Christ.
+However, by this means all nations of the world had their minds possessed with this notion, that an atonement or sacrifice for sin was necessary; and a way was made for their more readily receiving the great doctrine of the gospel, the bruise the serpent's head.
+This promise, there is reason atonement and sacrifice of Christ.